Xeroom Setup & Configuration Instructions

 A:The Xero application is essential in order to provide the api consumer key and api consumer security keys without which the Xeroom plugin cannot work.
 This enables secure and correct communications to take place between your on-line Xero account and your WordPress Woocommerce site.

 Q: I already have a xero account, What’s next I need to do?

-A: You have to create a new application by visting this link http://www.app.xero.com/ and get the two consumer keys referred to above to run your plugin.
+A: You have to create a new application by visting this link http://www.app.xero.com/ and follow the instructions above.